 It's not the photos in this album that grabbed my attention, but the illustrations that were done long ago of many Australian towns, buildings and monuments.
 How so many have changed!

 An unusual, tasty luncheon dish that ticks all the boxes for those on Gluten Free, FODMAP and Diabetic diets.

 I discovered that no one else seemed to use some of the words our family used.
 Thinking that they must be related to my ancestors I wondered if this might happen to other people, too.

-Growing your own vegetables is such fun and it can be done in a small garden in a container.
+Growing your own sweet potatoes is such fun and it can be done in a small garden in a container.
 Then you know that they are truly organically grown and they're so fresh and such healthy food, too.

 This Gluten Free Banana cake can be made so quickly, and by using Lactose Free milk it is also suitable for those on a FODMAP diet.

 Our photographs may become heirlooms and along with those we have inherited that are already heirlooms they deserve preservation.
 This useful article suggests a number of ways of doing this.

 Tichicus is mentioned five times in the New Testament, yet he seems to be small and unimportant.
 We never read of anything he said or did, except his willingness to be helpful to Paul.